SZOBogu/WargamingAssistant/README.md

   - Updated initializer, that actually works as advertised.
   - Pool of points on option sets is not working properly.
   - No point pools for unit categories.
-  - No visual clue on currently spent points during roster creation.
   - Overall chaos in code.

  To do: